 - Readjust and synchronize subtitles

 Foreign-language films and soundtracks help us look at diverse cultures, society, and ultimately life through a different lens.
-Many times, the language barrier deprives us of enjoying good cinema – like that time when you wanted to watch A Separation (Iran) or Parasite (South Korea).
+The language barrier often deprives us of enjoying good cinema – like that time when you wanted to watch A Separation (Iran) or Parasite (South Korea).

 But, not anymore!
 Most movies are now available in subtitles.
 If you’re a foreign movie buff, chances are you prefer having subtitles to listening to a dubbed version.
 Viewers around the world can seamlessly enjoy favorite TV shows, movies with subtitles.
 Even native speakers wanting to enjoy movies to the fullest sometimes need to take advantage of subtitles.